semaphoreci/docs/debugging-with-ssh-access.md

 sem attach <job-id>
 ```

+Use `sem get jobs` to list running jobs.

 Access to the job's virtual machine is managed by the public SSH keys in the
 `.ssh/authorized_keys` file.
 To add your public key to the machine add the
 following command to your pipeline definition: